Geordin Hill-Lewis: Parliamentary career (2011–2021)

 In August 2011, Hill-Lewis was appointed to the National Assembly, the lower house of parliament, to fill Willem Doman's seat.
-He was only twenty-four years and seven months old when he took office, which made him the youngest MP in the 4th Parliament (2009–2014).
-He was appointed Shadow Deputy Minister of Public Service and Administration by parliamentary leader Athol Trollip.
+He was only twenty-four years and seven months old when he took office, making him the youngest MP since 1994.
+He was appointed Shadow Deputy Minister of Public Service and Administration by the DA parliamentary leader, Athol Trollip.

-In February 2012, newly elected DA parliamentary leader Lindiwe Mazibuko appointed Hill-Lewis to the shadow cabinet as the Shadow Deputy Minister of Trade and Industry.
-After the 2014 general election, he was unseated as the youngest MP by Yusuf Cassim, who was also from the DA.

-Mmusi Maimane made him the Shadow Minister of Trade and Industry in June 2014.
-Hill-Lewis was removed from the shadow cabinet in June 2017, as he was appointed as chief of staff in Maimane's office.
+In February 2012, the newly elected DA parliamentary leader Lindiwe Mazibuko appointed Hill-Lewis to the shadow cabinet as the Shadow Deputy Minister of Trade and Industry.
+After the 2014 general election, he was succeeded as the youngest MP by Yusuf Cassim, also a member the DA.
+The newly elected DA parliamentary leader, Mmusi Maimane appointed him Shadow Minister of Trade and Industry in June 2014.
+Hill-Lewis was removed from the shadow cabinet in June 2017 following his appointment as chief of staff in Maimane's office.

-Following the 2019 general election, Hill-Lewis became the Shadow Minister of Finance in the new shadow cabinet led by Maimane.
-He remained in the position following the election of John Steenhuisen as DA leader in November 2020.
-Hill-Lewis resigned from the National Assembly on 9 November 2021 in preparation for his move to the Cape Town city council.
+Following the 2019 general election, Hill-Lewis was elevated to Shadow Minister of Finance in Maimane's new shadow cabinet.
+He remained in the position following John Steenhuisen's election as DA leader in November 2020.
+Hill-Lewis resigned from the National Assembly on 9 November 2021 ahead of his move to the Cape Town City Council.

 Mayor of Cape Town (2021–present)

-Campaign
+2021 mayoral campaign

-On 1 April 2021, Hill-Lewis announced that he had applied to be the DA's mayoral candidate for the City of Cape Town for the local government elections to be held later on in the year.
-He had been the DA's constituency head in George in the Southern Cape at that time.
+On 1 April 2021, Hill-Lewis announced that he had applied to be the DA's mayoral candidate for the City of Cape Town for the local government elections to be held later in the year.
+He had been the DA's constituency head in George at that time.

-He was up against incumbent mayor Dan Plato and the DA's provincial leader Bonginkosi Madikizela.
-Madikizela later resigned as provincial leader and from all active party roles after being caught up in a qualifications scandal.
-Hill-Lewis was reported to be the frontrunner.
+He contested the party's nomination against incumbent mayor Dan Plato and the party's provincial leader Bonginkosi Madikizela, during the party's internal candidate selection process.
+Madikizela later resigned as provincial leader and from all active party roles after being embroiled in a qualifications scandal.
+Hill-Lewis was considered to be the frontrunner by the media and political analysts.

 DA leader John Steenhuisen announced on 23 August that Hill-Lewis would be the DA’s mayoral candidate in the 2021 local government elections.
-Incumbent mayor Plato, who had also applied to be the DA's mayoral candidate, pledged to support Hill-Lewis's campaign.
-On 29 August 2021, Hill-Lewis launched his campaign to become mayor in Bonteheuwel where he had attended his first DA meeting at ward councillor Theresa Thompson's home in June 2004.
+Incumbent mayor Plato pledged to support Hill-Lewis's campaign.
+On 29 August 2021, Hill-Lewis launched his campaign to become mayor in Bonteheuwel, the site of his first DA meeting, which he attended in June 2004 at the home of ward councillor Theresa Thompson.